 - a.
 Extra credit cannot raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added. - b.
-Participation in a language club and conversation table is not mandatory; however, students are encouraged to attend in order to improve knowledge of the target culture.
-Extra credit up to 4% is given for participation in a language club, conversation table, and/or foreign language church or Bible study.
+Students may earn up to 2% extra credit in the course by participating in activities or events related to the Spanish language or Hispanic culture beyond the cultural requirement as stated in 3e above.